freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/project-euler/problem-41-pandigital-prime.md

 ---

 ## Description

 <section id='description'>

-We shall say that an <var>n</var>-digit number is pandigital if it makes use of all the digits 1 to <var>n</var> exactly once.
+We shall say that an `n`-digit number is pandigital if it makes use of all the digits 1 to `n` exactly once.
 For example, 2143 is a 4-digit pandigital and is also prime.

 What is the largest `n`-length digit pandigital prime that exists?

 </section>

 ## Instructions

 <section id='instructions'>

 </section>

 ## Tests

 <section id='tests'>

 ```yml